Elgg/Elgg/docs/appendix/faqs/general.rst

 This error is usually accompanied by more details explaining why the plugin is invalid.
 This is usually caused by an incorrectly installed plugin.

 If you are installing a plugin called "test", there will be a test directory under mod.
-In that test directory there needs to be a manifest.xml file ``/mod/test/manifest.xml``.
+In that test directory there needs to be a ``composer.json`` file ``/mod/test/composer.json``.

 If this file does not exist, it could be caused by:
 	* installing a plugin to the wrong directory
 	* creating a directory under /mod that does not contain a plugin
 	* a bad ftp transfer
 	* unzipping a plugin into an extra directory (myplugin.zip unzips to ``myplugin/myplugin``)
+	* incompatible plugin

 If you are on a Unix-based host and the files exist in the correct directory, check the permissions.
 Elgg must have read access to the files and read + execute access on the directories.